 Part of SCRFI's mission is to provide a gathering place for the community similar to the past although not as a church.
 Gatherings for holidays and other celebrations or events have been held on the church grounds with the approval of SCRFI.

 For many years Smartsville had been without a general store until Jacob and Alyson Shortridge came along.
 They saw a need and filled it.
 For the past several years they had been supplying a much needed service to the town.
 It was such a welcoming presence and made the town feel alive again.
 Now the store is once again empty and closed and we really hope some special entrepreneur will come along and see the potential and take on the challenge.

 We believe one of our proudest achievements as a result of our restoration efforts at SCRFI is the impact we see on the town of Smartsville.
 The united effort to save the historic church and public attention given to Smartsville, and community events, have given Smartsville a renewed sense of pride.
 At SCRFI we do not spend any of our restoration money on events not related to our work, but we give freely of our time and energy to events that are important to the community.

 During one of our restoration meetings one community member reminisced about hearing the church bell ring on Christmas Eve.
 To remedy that situation SCRFI Members decided to meet on Christmas Eve, sing a few Carols and then ring the bell.
 Since that time the bell has fallen in disrepair and is silent, but thanks to the new tradition of SCRFI leading Christmas Caroling in Smartsville for the past six years, the town is not silent.
-Caroling begins at the former Catholic church on Christmas Eve at about 5 pm.
-Singers from the community backed with live instruments walk around O’Brien Road ending at the Community Church in time for their annual Christmas Eve service.
-Of course it is our goal to once again hear the bell on Christmas Eve.
+It is our goal to finish the restoration of the bell tower so once again hear the bell on Christmas Eve and other occasions.